 Here’s a question–does God expect too much of us?
 You could assume that.
 Many people do.
-Lots of commandments, do’s and don’ts, rules and regulations.
+Too many commandments, do’s and don’ts, rules and regulations?
 To be honest, I don’t see that in God’s Word.
-Not to me.

-Joshua, Israel’s leader after the death of Moses, is allocating territory to the twelve tribes/families in the promised land.
+Joshua, Israel’s leader after Moses’ death, is allocating territory to the twelve tribes in the promised land.
 Moses has given them the 10 Commandments from the Lord.
-Easy to remember as they count them off on their ten fingers.
-Nothing too difficult for any of them… or us.
+Easy to remember.
+They count them off on their ten fingers.
+Nothing too difficult.
 Ten.

-Joshua in this verse condenses even more so.
-Be careful, he says.
+Joshua in this verse explains more.
+Be careful.
 Don’t be sloppy in obeying God.
 Or pick and choose the easy commandments, ignoring the tough ones.

 Consider those active verbs Joshua uses–to ‘love’ the Lord, to ‘walk’ in His ways, to ‘keep’ His commands, to ‘cling’ to Him, and to ‘serve’ Him.
 How?
-He says that this will come from your heart and soul.
-From deep within.
+He says that this comes from your heart and soul.
+From within.
 A willingness toward the One you love the most.
 Not difficult to want to be the best for someone you love.
 Is it?

 If following God feels more like a chore or a big bother, it’s high time to check out our commitment to Him.
 Take our spiritual pulse.
 Any sign of life?!

 To follow Him wholeheartedly is not a lot to ask.
 After all, He’s the One who gives up all for us because He loves us so much.
 Should we give Him less?

 Lord, we want to follow you wholeheartedly.
 For Jesus’ sake.
 Amen.